Phil0s/PhillipMAJORWORJ/README.md

 # Lux
 My Year 12 Major Work Repository.
 This is the offical one and others might be drafts.

+Please use this read me file in Main branch for regualr info

 Branch INFO:
 - Main is a hollow husk, I don't plan on commiting on main till I finish the entire project.
 - All other branches should contain parts of the game I worked on accoridng to the branch name (e.g the branch Main Menu would be when I was working on the main menu)